itknowledge4/QuickTips/README.md

 # QuickTips
-Repository for code and other learning materials for the AboutIT QuickTip type videos
+Repository for code and other learning materials for the AboutIT QuickTip type videos <br />

+##Video list
+This is a list of all videos in the QuickTips category.
+They are placed in reverse chronological order so the first video in this list will always be the newest. <br />